About Me

 - Cool stuff

-I do ask myself sometimes, is there a life out of Computer Science?
+I do ask myself sometimes, is there a life outside of Computer Science?

 Tech Stack